cheliotk/unity_abm_framework/README.md

 ```
 Once a stepper has been created and registered, it will be automatically executed every frame, until it is deregistered.
 Steppers can be removed from the scheduler queue using the `DestroyStepper(Stepper s)` function.

-### Instantiating agents and running a simulation
+### Instantiating agents

-Once an agent class has been created, it should be added to a GameObject in the Unity Editor and (preferably) converted into a prefab, in order to add a reference to it in the controller.
+Once an agent class has been created, it should be added to a GameObject in the Unity Editor and converted into a prefab.

 Agents should be added to the simulation via the controller.
 The following code defines a reference to the agent GameObject in the controller, and once the scene is started, adds 100 agents in the scene, and starts execution of the simulation.

 ```
 using UnityEngine;